marccolemont/CRMX_TimoTwo/README.md

 ![](images/MKR-CRMXTimoTwo.png)
 Library works on the CRMX TimoTwo shield
+Hardware:
-- MKR shield board compatible
+- MKR shield board compatible using only SPI and Pin 5 Select / Pin 6 IRQ
 - Based on RadioLumen CRMX TimoTwo transceiver with external antenna
 - 4 LED's on lightguide for status & RF receiving quality
 - 1 RGB LED on lightguide with Universe color